cccchengyu/HPML-Project/README.md

       * Train the **FP32 Baseline** model and save `best_baselineonly_model.pth`.
       * Output classification reports and profiler tables for each run.

-### Viewing Profiler Traces

-The code exports Chrome traces (e.g., `profiler_trace_epoch1.json`).
-To view them:

-1. Download the `.json` file generated in the notebook directory.
-2. Open Google Chrome and navigate to `chrome://tracing`.
-3. Load the `.json` file to visualize the GPU timeline.

 -----